valassi/bluefin/README.md

 ## More details

-To download the latest version of the software (needs CERN Kerberos authentication):
+To download the latest version of the software:
 - `git clone https://:@gitlab.cern.ch:8443/valassi/bluefin.git`

 The package provides a software library, as well as an executable that builds a pdf report from an input data file in text format.
 To use the bluefin executable, source the setup.csh or setup.sh script and look at its usage: